PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 The algorithmic heavy lifting is performed by our dependency `hsl-to-rgb-for-reals`.
 This is often the case in the landscape of Node's ecosystem.
 Many fundamental computer science problems have already been solved (often multiple times) by third party contributors.

-We add some additional sanity to the inputs (like rotating 360 degrees back to 0 and enforcing minimum and maximums) and then convert the output from decimal values to hex values, prefixing them with a hash (`#`).
+Our `index.js` exports a single function,  the `hsl` function.
+This function applies sanity to the inputs (like rotating 360 degrees back to 0 and enforcing minimum and maximums) and then convert the output from decimal values to hex values, prefixing them with a hash (`#`).

 Since the `hsl-to-rgb-for-reals` module returns an array of values between 0 and 255, we can use the native `map` method to iterate over each element in the array and convert it from base 10 to base 16.
 Then we `join` the resulting array into a string.

 In our quick command line checks, we call the `node` binary with the `-p` flag.
 This simply evaluates a supplied expression, and outputs its value.
 In each